Testing the Heterotic String with the Axion-Photon Coupling: A 3-generation model with non-standard hypercharge embedding

-of the singlets charged under the abelian gauge sector from the second $E_8$ must vanish, for phenomenological reasons, for all those states which are charged under the specific linear combination $U(1)_Y$ that corresponds to the SM hypercharge.
+of the singlets charged under the abelian gauge sector from the second $E_8$ must vanish for all those states which are charged under the specific linear combination $U(1)_Y$ that corresponds to the SM hypercharge.

-Let us denote by $U(1)_{m_2}$ for $m_2 \in {\cal I}$ those U(1)s which appear in this linear combination.
-Then the condition of vanishing chiral index for singlets with hypercharge can be ensured particularly easily if the Calabi-Yau threefold $X$ admits an elliptic fibration over a complex surface $B_2$ and if the first Chern classes of the line bundles $L_{m_2}$ for $m_2 \in {\cal I}$ are pulled back from $B_2$ as
+Let us denote by $U(1)_{m_2}$ for $m_2 \in {\cal I}$ those $U(1)$s which appear in this linear combination.
+Then the condition of vanishing chiral index for singlets with hypercharge can be easily ensured when the Calabi-Yau threefold $X$ admits an elliptic fibration over a complex surface $B_2$ and if the first Chern classes of the line bundles $L_{m_2}$ for $m_2 \in {\cal I}$ are pulled back from $B_2$ as

 Here $\pi$ is the projection of the elliptic fibration and $D_{m_2}$ is a divisor class on the base $B_2$.
 Since $c_1(L_{m_2})$ is the pullback of a class from the base $B_2$, these bundles $L_{m_2}$ automatically satisfy the relations